 We are open for face to face occupational health medicals at our clinic, being: RUK, OGUK, ENG1 and safety critical medicals.
 Our clinic has been risk assessed with robust coronavirus (COVID-19) safety procedures in place.

 Our Occupational Health Physicians and Senior Occupational Health Nurses are providing teleconsultations, being: absence management assessments for employees and coronavirus (COVID-19) support.

 We are continuing to carry out our services online as before, being: online new starter, health surveillance, DSE and night worker assessments.
 Contact us to request our online occupational health services for your employees.

-What we are doing to keep everyone safe who visits our Occupational Health Newcastle clinic
+What we are doing to keep everyone safe who visits our occupational health clinics

 OH3 treats the health and safety of our staff and clients as the main priority.
 Currently we are offering some types of face to face appointments at our Occupational Health clinic in Newcastle, required for; safety critical medicals, offshore (OGUK medicals) and ENG1 medicals.
-Our clinics in Edinburgh and Teesside remain closed at the current time.
+Our clinic in Edinburgh is open for certain medicals however our Teesside clinic remains closed at the current time.